Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Introduction

 \section{Introduction}

-The rapid development of artificial intelligence in the past several decades has been accompanied by the increasing amount of large-scale data with complicated structures.
-As it may be computationally intractable to conduct direct analyses on such data, practitioners generally resort to some low-dimensional representations of the original data that preserve as much information as possible.
-There are numerous methods available in the literature; see \cite{izenman2012introduction,fefferman2016testing} and the references therein.
-Among various characterizations of the low-dimensional data representation, we focus on the local modes and density ridges (also known as principal curves/surfaces in \citealt{Principal_curve_surf2011}) of the data-generating distribution because of two reasons.
-Statistically, the local modes and density ridges are able to capture the intrinsic low-dimensional structure of the data and can be consistently estimated by kernel density estimator (KDE) \citep{romano1988weak,mokkadem2003law,Non_ridge_est2014}.
-Practically, the mean shift algorithm \citep{MS1975,MS1995,MS2002} and its subspace constrained variant \citep{Principal_curve_surf2011} are available for identifying the estimated local modes and density ridges of KDE in Euclidean spaces.
+The rapid growth of machine learning applications has been accompanied by an increasing prevalence of large-scale data with complex structures.
+Extracting meaningful low-dimensional summaries from such data can provide critical insights into the underlying scientific problems \citep{izenman2012introduction,chazal2021introduction}.
+While many methods exist for characterizing low-dimensional structures \citep{fefferman2016testing}, this work focuses on estimating local modes and density ridges (also known as principal curves/surfaces in \citealt{Principal_curve_surf2011}) from point cloud data because of two reasons.
+Statistically, local modes and density ridges effectively capture the intrinsic low-dimensional structure of data and can be consistently estimated using kernel density estimator (KDE) \citep{romano1988weak,mokkadem2003law,Non_ridge_est2014}.
+Practically, the mean shift algorithm \citep{MS1975,MS1995,MS2002} and its subspace constrained variant \citep{Principal_curve_surf2011,SCMS_conv2013} are well-suited for identifying these features in Euclidean spaces.

-However, we may encounter the case where the original data do not lie on a flat Euclidean space but some nonlinear manifolds, such as a $q$-dimensional sphere.
-For instance, the dihedral angles in protein structures are periodic and can be viewed as observations on a unit circle ($q=1$) \citep{zimmermann2006support}.
-Moreover, some point cloud data may consist of components coming from different metric spaces.
-In a broader sense, such data are known as spatio-temporal data, where the spatial part can be either Euclidean or directional while the temporal part is continual or periodic \citep{hall2006real}.
-Data of this type also arise in astronomy, where the location of an astronomical object is generally recorded as a three-element tuple, (right ascension, declination, redshift) \citep{dawson2016sdss,brown2018gaia}.
-The first two elements encode its position on the celestial sphere ($q=2$) and the redshift value reflects its distance to Earth.
-Under these complicated forms of data, the standard KDE and mean shift algorithm are no longer applicable.
+However, some practical data of interest do not reside on a flat Euclidean space but a nonlinear $q$-dimensional sphere (or any topological space that is homeomorphic to a sphere).
+For instance, dihedral angles in protein structures are periodic and naturally represented on a unit circle ($q=1$) \citep{zimmermann2006support}.
+Moreover, data may consist of mixture components defined on metric spaces with different geometries.
+A concrete example arises in astronomy, where each observed object is recorded as a three-element tuple: (right ascension, declination, redshift) \citep{dawson2016sdss,brown2018gaia}.
+The first two elements encode its position on the celestial sphere ($q=2$), while the redshift value reflects its linear distance from Earth.
+In a broader sense, such data are known as spatio-temporal data, combining spatial components (Euclidean or directional) with the temporal elements that may be continual or periodic \citep{hall2006real}.
+For these complicated data structures, standard KDE and mean shift algorithm are no longer applicable.